 Will Cisilion Ltd. share my personal data with anyone else?

-We will not pass your personal data on to any third-party service providers.
+Except where required to fulfil a contractual obligation to you as a part of a service, we will not pass your personal data on to any third-party service providers.

 How will Cisilion Ltd. use the personal data it collects about me?